rsmp-nordic/rsmp_core/source/applicability/transport_of_data.rst

 * Between site and supervision system.
   See :ref:`communication establishment between sites and supervision system <communication-establishment-between-sites-and-supervision-system>`.
-  The site needs to support at multiple RSMP connections to different supervisors.
+  The site needs to support multiple RSMP connections to different supervisors.
 See :ref:`Multiple supervisors <multiple-supervisors>`.

 * Directly between sites.